 According to previous reports, land conflicts in Lamu stem way back to the 1900s when land was listed as government land (now public land).
 The county population stands at 112,252 persons composed of 58,641 males and 53,611 females as projected in 2012.
 This includes a cosmopolitan population of indigenous communities made of Swahilis, Arabs, Koreni, Boni, Ormas and migrant communities from the rest of the country.

-Residents here say they have been pushing the county government to fast-track the process of land planning, surveying and demarcation for them to obtain land ownership documents, but the process has not yet come to fruition.
-The residents feel marginalized and question whether they would ever get a hold of title deeds, when common firewood for cooking is a problem to access.
+The locals have been pushing for the county government to fast-track the process of land planning, surveying and demarcation in order to obtain land ownership documents, but the process has not yet come to fruition.
+The residents feel marginalized and question whether they would ever get a hold of title deeds.

-They are against the said coal power plant as of reasons that the coal project would badly affect the fishermen, resulting in health problems and affecting livelihoods.
+They are against the coal power plant because of various reasons including health problems and the fact that it would affect their livelihoods.
 In addition, the pollution from coal would destroy the environment and severely damage marine resources and the UNESCO World Heritage Site, let alone the expenses the coal energy plant would require to use.

 The song is still the same.
 It is now over a century but land issues still same old.
-Their pleas have never been heard, if anything, more land is being lost to the new migrants from other areas of the country, and a few wealthy individuals who are in a position to acquire land documents through rogue means.
-That is why as a civil society, we will continue to speak in one voice with the community until our voices are heard.
+Their pleas have not been heard, if anything, more land is being lost to the new migrants from other areas of the country, and a few wealthy individuals who are in a position to acquire land documents through rogue means.
+The communities should continue to speak in one voice until they are heard.